acidjunk/rss-bot/README.md

 - added a simple HTML stripper
 - implemented tweet via tweet-hs
 - tested some ways to format tweets
-- implemented a hard coded way to tweet the first post fom all configured RSS locations
+- implemented a way to tweet the first post fom all configured RSS locations
+- added a CLI

 License
 -------
-Copyright (C) 2019 René Dohmen <acidjunk@gmail.com>
+Copyright (C) 2022 René Dohmen <acidjunk@gmail.com>

 Licensed under the GNU GENERAL PUBLIC LICENSE Version 3 A copy of the LICENSE is included in the project.